colinwilson/terraform-hcloud-docker-host/README.md

 # terraform-hcloud-docker-host
-An Terraform module to deploy a single Docker host (in swarm mode) on Hetzner Cloud.
+A Terraform module to deploy a single Docker host (in swarm mode) on Hetzner Cloud.
 A separate Hetzner Cloud volume is created and attached to the host as storage for Docker volumes See the variables file for the available configuration settings.

 The resources/services/activations/deletions that this module will create/trigger are: